hollyschinsky/spotify-browser/module6.md

  4. Use System Fonts

-  -iOS - `font-family: 'Helvetica Neue', Helvetica, Arial, sans-serif;`
+  - iOS: `font-family: 'Helvetica Neue', Helvetica, Arial, sans-serif;`

-  -Android - `font-family: 'RobotoRegular', 'Droid Sans', sans-serif;`
+  - Android: `font-family: 'RobotoRegular', 'Droid Sans', sans-serif;`

-  -Windows Phone - `font-family: 'Segoe UI', Segoe, Tahoma, Geneva, sans-serif;`
+  - Windows Phone: `font-family: 'Segoe UI', Segoe, Tahoma, Geneva, sans-serif;`

 >All of the tips in the above list are already built into Framework7 but important to understand when building hybrid apps.